-1 Check here if you do not want any federal income tax withheld from your pension or annuity.
-(Don't complete line 2 or 3.) ► 2 Total number of allowances and marital status you're claiming for withholding from each periodic pension or annuity payment.
-(You also may designate an additional dollar amount on line 3.) ► (Enter number of allowances.)
-Marital status: Single Married Married, but withhold at higher Single rate.
-3 Additional amount, if any, you want withheld from each pension or annuity payment.
-(Note: For periodic payments, you can't enter an amount here without entering the number (including zero) of allowances on line 2.) . . . ► \$ Your signature ► Date ►
+- 1 Check here if you do not want any federal income tax withheld from your pension or annuity.
+(Don't complete line 2 or 3.) ► - 2 Total number of allowances and marital status you're claiming for withholding from each periodic pension or annuity payment.
+(You may also designate an additional dollar amount on line 3) . . . . . ► (Enter number of allowances.) - 3 Additional amount, if any, you want withheld from each pension or annuity payment.
+(Note: For periodic payments, you can't enter an amount here without entering the number (including zero) of allowances on line 2.) . . . . . ► \$

+Your signature ►

+Date ►